-A set of Olympic medals won by Australian swimmer John Konrads in Rome in 1960 has been acquired by the National Museum of Australia.
+A set of Olympic medals won by Australian swimmer John Konrads in Rome in 1960 is part of the National Museum of Australia's collection.

-At the peak of his career, John won the 1500 metres freestyle gold medal and two bronze medals.
-It was during a new era of Australian dominance in Olympic swimming.
+At the peak of his career, Konrads won the 1500m freestyle gold medal and two bronze medals, during a new era of Australian dominance in Olympic swimming.

 New era of Australian swimming